Enjoy sex like you used to

 Attempting edging with your partner without letting them know in advance may lead to them feeling frustrated.
 This could have a harmful impact on your relationship, so communication is key.
 It could also lead to an awkward sexual encounter for shorter-term relationships.

-When combined with consumption of pornography, edging has led to reports of people binging on porn for extended periods — sometimes for hours — while delaying orgasm.
+When paired with frequent pornography use, edging has been linked to reports of people spending extended periods delaying orgasm — sometimes for hours.

 So, it’s possible you could overdo it and end up with an overuse injury or a friction burn on your penis.